Poker tournaments are still hugely popular and have proved to be a very lucrative form of poker for many players.

 - Prevents you from getting all-in facing a super strong range where often times you're crushed.

-Even in heads-up situations, key factors to consider include;
+Key factors to consider include;

-- How does the flop texture interact with players ranges?
+- How does the flop texture interact with players' ranges?

-- Who has the strongest range?
+- Who has the strongest range on the flop?

 - How passive or aggressive is the opponent we're facing?